-At the end of the fall term you will submit a portfolio for Stretch instructors to review.
+At the end of the fall term you will submit an ePortfolio portfolio for Stretch instructors to review.
 This portfolio will contain two essays from your fall coursework: the first critical reading/reflection essay and the first major essay (the essay for a public forum).
 You will also submit a reflection on these two essays, written in class, comparing them to assess your progress toward the learning objectives for the first half of the course.
 Stretch faculty members will review this portfolio as part of our midyear assessment.

-Final Self-Reflection and Portfolio Review
+Final Self-Reflection and ePortfolio

 The last essay you write will also be a self-reflection essay; it will be the presentation piece in your final portfolio.
-This portfolio is your culminating exercise in this class.
-It will contain the reflection essay as well as the samples you have chosen from your writing (over the full 30 weeks of instruction): prewriting, drafts, and revisions.
-Your portfolio will be assessed by two Stretch faculty members, using a common scoring guide.
+This portfolio is your culminating exercise in this class and will be turned in as an ePortfolio.
+The contents of this portfolio will be detailed in spring semester.
+Two Stretch faculty members, using a common scoring guide, will assess your portfolio.
 I will make available to you this scoring guide as you prepare your portfolio.